 LIVE INDEPENDENTLY WITH DIGNITY

 From getting groceries and rides to the doctor to friendly visiting, we provide free-of-charge services through volunteers to help you live independently in your own home with dignity.
 All volunteers providing one-on-one assistance are 18 years or older and are cleared through a Level One fingerprint background check.
 We will “match” you with a volunteer who will set up a regular schedule.

 Our process begins with an intake that is done over the phone.
 The person who will be receiving the services must be the one who does the intake.
 Some services, such as grocery shopping assistance, will also require that a home visit is done first before we can match you.
 You may begin requesting rides to medical appointments as soon as your intake is done – just remember we have to have enough time to find a volunteer.
+We will let you know at least 24 hours in advance if we are unable to find a ride.
 How long it will take to find a volunteer for ongoing services like grocery shopping will depend on what the supply of volunteers is like in that area.
 It can take anywhere from a couple of weeks to a few months.

 Duet provides services to homebound adults living independently in the following six cities: